 Most of the time the needle will miss the pins or slip over them but it only takes one slip up to wish you had slowed down and removed those pins.
 I wrote this post as last week I hit a pin and it put the machine timing out causing it to need a service.
 Wasted money – if only I had been more careful!

-Ok so what about if you are in a hurry and must sew over pins?
+Ok, so what about if you are in a hurry and sewing over pins is necessary?

 - Make sure your pins are vertical (stitching out from the edge) and not horizontally placed.
 This way you are only sewing across the narrowest part of the pins.